Youth With You season 3: Milk-wasting controversy

-Aside from theamain votes of the domestic and international iQIYI app, Youth With You series also calculates votes from multiple platforms: Weibo, iQIYI Paopao, Mengniu Dairy milk app on WeChat, and others.
+Aside from the main votes of the domestic and international iQIYI app, Youth With You series also calculates votes from multiple platforms: Weibo, iQIYI Paopao, Mengniu Dairy milk app on WeChat, and others.
 Mengniu Dairy is the official sponsor of the series.

 Fans could gain extra votes if they purchase its products and scan the QR codes printed inside the packaging to support their favorite contestant on WeChat.
 This has resulted in fan clubs buying milk products in huge amounts.
 This sponsor strategy is also used by another group survival show Produce Camp (Chuang).

 During the second season, the QR codes were printed inside the bottle caps.
 In this season, the show still uses this strategy for its yogurt drinks, but also uses separate QR cards attached for bundle packs or flavored milk drinks to avoid the need to open the caps.

 However, the show is involved in a major milk-wasting controversy when a video showing thousands of bottles of milk being bought up and then discarded by fans went viral on social media in May 2021.
 The video shows large amounts of milk was dumped into the drain after opening by some fans during Youth With You Season 2 because fans only needed the bottle caps for the QR codes.
 Nearly 270,000 bottles of the beverage were wasted in the video.

 The act triggered massive criticism online.
 In light of China’s recent legislation to ban food waste, state media outlets and government agencies criticized the milk-wasting behavior.

 On 7 May 2021, iQiyi closed all the voting channels, and announced on social media that the finale is cancelled and postponed, as it reviews and adjusts the rules of the show.